lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/localization-intro.md

 What's up with that `t()` stuff?

 Ares is designed for non-English games too.
 All of the game code can be translated into other languages simply by swapping in different translation files, called a **Locale**.

-Diving deep into how locales work is beyond the Quickstart Tutorial.
-There's a separate article on [Localization](/tutorials/code/templates) for you in the Advanced Coding section when you're ready.

-The important thing to know is that the translate method `t()` can take a key like "describe.description.set" and translate that into a string based on the current language.
-In English it's "Description set!" but in German it's "Beschreibung gesetzt!"
-The game will pick the appropriate text based on the game's language setting.
+The `t()` function (short for 'translate') takes a key like "describe.description_set" and turns it into the appropriate text (like "Description set!" or "Bescreibung gesetzt!") depending on the game's language.

-You probably don't need to worry about localizing the strings in your own custom code, but it's still good to be aware of what's going on behind the scenes.
+You don't need to worry about localizing the strings in your own custom code.
+This is just a FYI so you understand what's going on when you see `t()` all over the place.
+There's a separate article on [Localization](/tutorials/code/localization) for you in the Advanced Coding section if you ever want to know more about translations.